-Our Patented DDP: Original, Field-Proven
+Our Patented Drilled Displacement Pile: Original, Field-Proven

 Prior to installing each pile, the pile ID is entered into Morris-Shea’s Automated Monitoring Equipment.
 Two drill tenders then use a special device to safely hold and secure a detachable endplate onto the DeWaal tool as it is slowly lowered to the ground.
 This endplate serves as a cutting edge and prevents soil or water from entering the tool during drilling.